cloudfoundry-attic/cf-docs/source/docs/running/bosh/reference/bosh_vsphere_cpi.md

 ### Networks

 Networks are uniquely identified by datacenter and network name (which must be unique within the datacenter).
-As per the investigation in #61519862, folders for networks are not supported (we verified this ourselves).
-We could not see an alternative uuid mechanism (such as instanceUuid for VMs) to address networks.
-This could be changed to a full path in order to support nested folders.
+Folders for networks are not supported.

 ### Datastores